talentdeficit/jsx/README.markdown

       Config = tuple()
     ```
     `Remaining` is the binary fragment or term that caused the error

     `InternalState` is an opaque structure containing the internal state of the parser/decoder/encoder

     `Config` is a list of options/flags in use by the parser/decoder/encoder

+    these functions should be considered experimental for now

 ## exports ##